Martin of Arades

-Saint Martin of Arades, also called Martin of Corbie (died on 26 November 726 in Saint-Priest-sous-Aixe), was a canonized monk from Corbie Abbey, whose feast day is November 26 in both the Roman Catholic and the Eastern Orthodox Church.
+Martin of Arades, also known as Martin of Corbie (died 26 November 726), was a Frankish Christian monk from Corbie Abbey, who is venerated as a saint in the Roman Catholic Church and Eastern Orthodox Church.
+His feast day is 26 November.

 He was the chaplain and confessor of the Frankish Mayor of the Palace Charles Martel.
 He died in Saint-Priest-sous-Aixe and was buried there.
 He is the patron saint of gout.